DMM-Motorsports/D365BCConnectorAPIGear/README.md

 ## Overview

 This API connector is designed to integrate with the Microsoft Dynamics 365 Business Central API version 2.0.
-For more detailed information about the API, please visit the [official Microsoft documentation](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/).
+For more detailed information about the API, please visit the [official Microsoft documentation] (https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/api-reference/v2.0/).

 ## API Authorization Details